Department of Labor Logo United States Department of Labor

 • (816) 285-7000

-County Employment and Wages in Colorado — Third Quarter 2025
+County Employment and Wages in Colorado — Fourth Quarter 2025

-Employment decreased in 7 of the 9 largest counties in Colorado from September 2024 to September 2025, the U.S. Bureau of Labor Statistics reported today.
-Acting Regional Commissioner Jerome Watters noted that Denver County had the largest over-the-year decrease in employment, with a loss of 1.4 percent.
+Employment declined in 7 of the 9 largest counties in Colorado from December 2024 to December 2025, the U.S. Bureau of Labor Statistics reported today.
+Acting Regional Commissioner Jerome Watters noted that Denver County (-1.2 percent) had the largest over-the-year decrease in employment.
 (See chart 1 and table 1.)

-Among the nine largest counties in Colorado, employment was highest in Denver (560,100) in September 2025.
+Denver County (559,800) had the highest employment level in Colorado in December 2025.
 Together, the nine largest counties accounted for 80.9 percent of total covered employment within the state.
-Nationwide, the 372 largest counties comprise 73.2 percent of total covered employment in the United States.
+Nationwide, the 372 largest counties comprise 73.4 percent of total covered employment in the United States.
 (Large counties and county equivalents are those with annual average employment levels of 75,000 or more in 2024.)

-Employment and wage levels (but not over-the-year changes) are also available for the 55 small counties in Colorado, defined as having employment below 75,000 in 2024.
+Employment and wage levels (but not over-the-year changes) are also available for the 55 smaller counties in Colorado, defined as having employment below 75,000 in 2024.
 (See table 2.)
 Wage levels in 53 of the 55 smaller counties were below the national average.
-Broomfield reported the highest average weekly wage ($2,525).
-Baca reported the lowest average weekly wage ($769) in the state.
+Broomfield reported the highest average weekly wage ($2,239) in the state.
+Dolores reported the lowest average weekly wage ($838).

-Map 1: Average weekly wages by county in Colorado, third quarter 2025
+Map 1: Average weekly wages by county in Colorado, fourth quarter 2025

 Additional statistics and other information